Summary of Significant Accounting Policies

 Invoices related to these projects are issued based on the achievement of milestones during the project or other contractual terms.
 The difference between contractual payments received and revenue recognized is recorded as deferred revenue when receipts exceed revenue.
 When revenue exceeds milestone billings, the Company recognizes this difference as unbilled accounts receivable.
 Unbilled accounts receivables are transferred to accounts receivable when the Company has an unconditional right to consideration.

 The Company sells advertising and subscriptions on its wholly-owned AVOD service, Kartoon Channel!, and its SVOD distribution outlets, Kartoon Channel!
 Kidaverse, and Ameba TV.
 Advertising sales are generated in the form of either flat rate promotions or advertising impressions served.
 For flat rate promotions with a fixed term, the Company recognizes revenue when all five revenue recognition criteria under ASC 606 are met.
 For impressions served, the Company delivers a certain minimum number of impressions on the channel to the advertiser for which the advertiser pays a contractual CPM per impression.
 Impressions served are reported to the Company on a monthly basis, and revenue is reported in the month the impressions are served.
-For subscription-based revenue, the Company recognizes revenue when customer downloads the mobile device application and their credit card is charged.
+For subscription-based revenue, the Company recognizes revenue when a customer downloads the mobile device application and their credit card is charged.